already5chosen/softpc/half-baked/core_v1/readme.txt

 1. Fetch
  - Start to drive instruction address on tcm_rdaddress.
- - Calculate NextPC
-2. Decode1
+2. Decode
  - Drive register file address with index of the register A
  - Latch instruction word
+ - Calculate NextPC
 3. Regfile1
  - Latch value of the register A
  - Start to drive register file address with index of the register B
- - For calls - write NextPC to RA (R31)
+ - For calls and NextPC - write NextPC to destination register (rA=r31 or rC)
  - Calculate branch target of taken PC-relative branches
  - Jumps and calls - reload PC and finish
- - Unconditional Branch - continue to Branch phase
+ - Unconditional Branch - reload PC with NextPC and continue to Fetch+Branch phase (effectively finish)
  - The rest of instruction - reload PC with NextPC and continue
 4. Regfile2 - [Optional]
  - used by instructions that have register B as a source except for integer stores and B=0